01 — Purpose

 Stable, fast, responsive pages feel trustworthy.

-Set budgets for LCP, CLS, and INP on key templates.
+Set budgets for LCP, CLS, and INP on key templates — see performance budgets.
+Define current, target, and aspirational levels in performance planning, then schedule improvements in performance roadmaps.
 Regressions should fail CI or block release — same discipline as accessibility or security checks.

 Related: JavaScript cost, performance standard.